Meet the Team

 Jo and Mark Edwards

 Hi, we are Jo and Mark Edwards.
 We set up Friends of Serenity in 2013 after we lost our son Luke due to Trisomy 13.
 We wanted to keep Luke’s memory alive and use our experiences as bereaved parents to support others.
 We began by making Trisomy 13 ribbons to help raise awareness and our charity snowballed from there.
-We are so proud of all the things we have achieved over the last 7 years and know that Luke is watching over us and feeling proud of everything we have achieved in his name.
+We are so proud of all the things we have achieved over the last 10 years and know that Luke is watching over us and feeling proud of everything we have achieved in his name.
 Thank you so much for visiting our website and finding out more about us.
 Any donations are gratefully received as they really do help so many other people at such a difficult time in their lives.

 Lil Norbury

 My name is Lil and I have been a trustee of Friends of Serenity since it was first set up by Jo and Mark.
-Jo and I have been friends for almost 20 years, and I was heartbroken for her when she told me the news about Luke.
+Jo and I have been friends for over 20 years, and I was heartbroken for her when she told me the news about Luke.
 My children had been so excited to be getting their new “cousin” and I know they would have all had so many happy times together if things had been different.
 When Jo told me that she was setting up FoS and asked me to come on board I was delighted to be asked.

 Not only do I get the chance to support my friend as she does this amazing work, but it also gives me the chance to help Luke’s memory live on.
 Having lost my first baby due to an ectopic pregnancy I understand some of the feelings of loss and confusion that arise when we don’t get to take our babies home and I am so pleased to know that I have helped bring some comfort to families as they navigate their way through such awful times.